Undergraduate Research Fair

-The Fall 2025 Undergraduate Research Fair will be held on Friday, August 29th from 3:00-5:30 pm at the West Pauley Ballroom.
+The Spring 2026 Undergraduate Research Fair will be held on Thursday, January 22 from 3:00-5:30 pm in the Hearst Memorial Mining Building Lobby.

-This event will be co-sponsored by the MPS Scholars Program and will include presentations from Astronomy, Earth & Planetary Sciences, and Math.
+The Spring 2026 research fair will be co-sponsored by the MPS Scholars Program and will include representation from Physics, Earth & Planetary Sciences, and Math.

 Learn more about:

-- Possible openings for research in Physics/Astronomy/EPS labs and groups
+• Possible openings for research in Physics/Astrophysics/EPS labs and groups

-And meet Physics/Astronomy/EPS/Math faculty researchers, postdoctoral scholars and graduate students so you can learn more about their science.
+And meet Physics/Astrophysics/EPS/Math faculty researchers, postdoctoral scholars and graduate students so you can learn more about their science.

 Taking place at the Fair: Check out the MPS Scholars and the Pi2 Poster Sessions!